JayRowlands/Project/README.md

 *Problem with the test file tearing down the database after it has run *Issue with test file trying to use primary keys that already exist *deploy.sh file not correctly creating the tables

+## Future Work

+In the future, after fixing the issue detailed above, I would also like to implement ingredients and ingredients so that the user can also